bdh-davidh/prototype-skin-tool/README.md

 # prototype-skin-tool

-A prototype to demonstrate the potential of an AI tool to support skin disease diagnosis
+A prototype to demonstrate the potential of an AI tool to support skin disease diagnosis using the tool from https://autoderm.ai/.

 Instructions: